SEXUAL ABUSE AND LIFE INSURANCE

 Don’t Write Yourself Off

 If you have a history that is less than ideal from a life insurance perspective, don’t give up and determine that life insurance is not an option for you.
 My hope is that this series encourages you to share your personal story so you can get the best life insurance options possible.
 My firm will treat your case with care and respect and work as your advocate as we walk you through the processes of prequalification and underwriting.
-If you or someone you know would benefit from our services, schedule a free 15-minute introductory phone call online.
-I’d love to hear from you.
+If you or someone you know would benefit from our services, we’d love to hear from you.

 Steven H. Kobrin, LUTCF, owns and operates a national life insurance brokerage.
 He is a life insurance specialist, and expert in helping clients that are higher-risk or need special handling.
 He is affiliated with a premier general agent and master general agency to distribute top-of-the-line financial produces and services.
 Through them, he forms strategic partnerships with insurance brokers, financial advisors, and financial institutions to expand client services, increase sales, and generate referral income.